A GP can help you get hearing aids if you think you need them.

 - make sure you research typical costs of hearing aids and any aftercare – you can pay anything from £500 to £3,500 or more for a single hearing aid

 - shop around to see what types of hearing aid are available from different providers

 - consider the cost of batteries and if you can change them easily

 Batteries, repairs and replacements

-If you have an NHS hearing aid, you can get free batteries and repairs from any NHS hearing aid service.
-Ask your audiologist about services in your area.
+If you have an NHS hearing aid, you can get free batteries and repairs from the NHS hearing aid service who fitted your hearing aids.

 You may need to come in for an appointment, or you may be able to send off for a battery or repair in the post.